 What you may not find when searching for information is that Teddy guinea pigs typically don’t need to be bathed frequently unless they are particularly dirty or smelly.

 If your pet is elderly, sick, or unable to groom themselves properly, then you may need to bathe them around once a month.

 For otherwise healthy pets, only bathe them when they really need it.
 Most guinea pigs don’t like being bathed – the whole ordeal can be very stressful for them.

 How To Bath

 - To bathe your Teddy guinea pig, fill a basin or sink with around a 1/4 inch of lukewarm water.
 Slowly lower your cavy’s lower body into the water and slowly pour water over them using a jug or your hands.

 - Once their dense coat is wet, lift them out of the water and squeeze a small amount of guinea pig soap onto your hands.
-Lather your Teddy guinea pig up and then rinse them off.
+Lather your Teddy pig up and then rinse them off.

 - Make sure you shield your guinea pig’s eyes, ears, and nose with your hands when rinsing them off.

-- Now that your Teddy guinea pig is all clean, get a soft and lightweight towel to dry them off.
+- Now that your Teddy pig is all clean, get a soft and lightweight towel to dry them off.
 You can also use a hairdryer on the lowest setting to get their dense coat dryer quicker.